-In these guidelines, the land capability unit system of USDA's Natural Resources Conservation Service (NRCS) Web Soil Survey, may be used as an alternative method where local production information is not available.
+In these guidelines, the land capability unit system of United States Department of Agriculture's (USDA) Natural Resources Conservation Service (NRCS) Web Soil Survey, may be used as an alternative method where local production information is not available.
 Yields shown in these soil surveys are for a few representative crops and grasses and indicate the potential attainable with high-level management and assume normal growing seasons.
 Yield adjustments are recommended within the NRCS surveys that also assume the use of high-quality seeds adapted to the soil and climate, good seedbed preparation, liming based on soil analysis, use of adequate amounts of fertilizer and control of plant diseases and insects.